jenyss/idea-novelty-evaluator/README.md

 # idea-novelty-evaluator
 How novel is your idea?
 Has someone else already thought of it?
 How do we judge whether an idea is too wild, too ambitious, or incredibly valuable?
-Explore all of that with the Idea Novelty Evaluator.
+Explore all of that with the Idea Novelty Evaluator.<br>

 [![Watch on YouTube](https://img.shields.io/badge/Watch%20on-YouTube-red?logo=youtube&style=for-the-badge)](https://www.youtube.com/watch?v=KklDjV3atjY)